2011 Major League Soccer season: Roster rule changes

-Team rosters were expanded to 30 players in order to accommodate the re-introduction of the MLS Reserve Division.
+Team rosters were expanded to 30 players in order to accommodate the re-introduction of the MLS Reserve League.
 Of these 30 players, 18–20 count against a club's salary cap of $2,675,000.
 Clubs may still have a maximum of three Designated Players per club, each of whom counts $335,000 for salary cap purposes.
-The transfer windows for acquisition of players under contract in another country run from January 21 – April 15 and from July 15 – August 14.
+The transfer windows for acquisition of players under contract in another country run from January 21 to April 15 and from July 15 to August 14.

 Other key roster rule changes were the introduction of Off-Budget players who do not count against a club's salary cap; the ability of clubs to forgo fielding a full roster of 30 players for salary reasons; the introduction of roster slots paid below last year's league minimum; the ability of the two Canadian clubs to count U.S. domestic players as domestic players for roster purposes; and the ability of clubs to buy out one guaranteed player contract during the off-season and free up the corresponding budget space.